An introduction to research methods that could be used for investigating a topic or issue related to business and innovation.

 1 Introduction to Research

-Explaining the nature and purpose of research; Classifying the different types of research (quantitative qualitative, mixed methods) and how they map within the different philosophical paradigms (positivism, interpretivism, pragmatism).
+Explaining the nature and purpose of research; introduction to the different types of research (quantitative, qualitative, mixed methods).

 2 Dealing with Practical Issues

-Identifying the main stages in the research process; Identifying/generating a research topic and setting research objectives; Developing a research strategy; Identifying ethical issues in conducting research.
+Identifying the main stages in the research process; identifying/generating a research topic and setting research aims; creating a research design.

 4 Data Collection and Analysis

-Approaches to qualitative and quantitative data collection; Data collection using a mixed-methods design.
+Approaches to qualitative and quantitative data collection.
+Methods of data analysis.

 5 Writing a Research Proposal